 What Is Steward?

-Steward is a lending platform designed to empower smaller sustainable farmers to expand their farms, ranches or fisheries.
-Through the platform, farmers can raise money for new projects and lenders can put as little as a hundred dollars in.
+Steward is a lending platform that empowers smaller, sustainable farmers to expand their farms, ranches, or fisheries.
+Farmers can raise money for new projects through the platform, and lenders can put in as little as a hundred dollars.

-This provides an easier way for farmers to access capital than going through a bank.
+This provides an easier way for farmers to access capital than through a bank.

-While many other farmland platforms cater to larger operations, Steward focuses on the little guys.
-These farmers typically go overlooked by other financial institutions that prefer to work with larger clients.
+While many other farmland platforms cater to more extensive operations, Steward focuses on the little guys.
+As a result, these farmers typically need to be noticed by other financial institutions that prefer to work with larger clients.